Astrofriend's homepage

 Raspberry Pi5, KStars 64-bit, setup GSPD

-GPSD attached, if it's okay, Save.
+GPSD is activated, if it's okay, Save.

 Install gpsd: